Trade Mark Opposition

 Decision Stage

 The Hearing Officer will issue a written decision after considering the evidence and submissions.
-Costs may be awarded to the winning party.
+Costs can may be awarded to the party in whose favour the matter is decided.

 Either party may file an appeal against the decision in the Federal Court or the Circuit Court within 21 days of the decision date.